Children can’t vote. They have no political influence. They can’t tell our state leaders what they need. That’s why we’re here.

 A cornerstone of ACNJ’s success is its independence.
 We are strictly non-partisan and accept no government funding for advocacy, freeing us to focus on our sole mission – helping children.

-To identify children’s needs through research, policy and legal analysis and strategic communications, to raise awareness of those needs and to work with elected officials and other decision-makers to enact effective responses.
+To identify children’s needs through research, policy and legal analysis, to raise awareness of those needs through strategic communications, and to work with elected officials and other decision-makers to enact effective responses.

 Investments in our children reap results.
 Not for just one child, but for thousands of children across New Jersey.
 Changes in public policy can mean the difference between growing up healthy and strong or facing a lifelong struggle to survive.
 What is public policy?